fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 ```

-The details of a logged-in user are now saved to the local storage, and they can be viewed on the console:
+The details of a logged-in user are now saved to the local storage, and they can be viewed on the console (by typing `window.localStorage` to the console):

 ![](../../images/5/3e.png)